Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Introduction

 \section{Introduction}

 Researchers often seek to estimate the causal effect of a point exposure or treatment on an outcome of interest.
 Randomized experiments are infeasible for many exposures, and thus inference often relies on data from observational studies.
 Associations measured from such studies can be subject to confounding, so various methods have been developed to consistently estimate causal effects from observational data.
 Three commonly-used methods are inverse probability of treatment weight (IPTW) estimators, \citep{robins1998marginal,Robins2000,hernan2000marginal}, the parametric g-formula \citep{robins1986new}, and doubly robust estimators that incorporate both exposure and outcome model estimators \citep{bang2005doubly,Hernan2010,FunkDR,kang2007demystifying}.
 In practice, these estimators are frequently applied to observational data when the outcome of interest is continuous, binary, or categorical \citep{hernan2000marginal, bodnar2004marginal,Cole2008, Taubman, young2011comparative, Garcia,FunkDR, waernbaum2012model}.
+Count outcomes are also common in observational studies, as researchers often seek to estimate measures over a fixed period of time such as numbers of sexual partners \citep{wiederman1997truth}, pill counts to assess treatment adherence \citep{bangsberg2001comparing}, or the number of cigarettes smoked \citep{singh1994smoothed}.
+For example, in this paper we aim to estimate the effects of incarceration on the number of sexual partners and the number of cigarettes smoked per day in the subsequent six-month period among women with HIV or at risk of acquiring HIV.